 It’s not at all unusual, in fact, for a plant to last only ten days to two weeks – that being the approximate life of the blooming cyclamen and the larger buds that are on the plant when it arrives.

-The smaller buds usually fail to develop under ordinary care, and so the cyclamen plant is worthless as far as bloom is concerned as soon as the large buds have finished flowering.
+The smaller buds usually fail to develop under ordinary care, and so the cyclamen plant is worthless as far as the bloom is concerned as soon as the large buds have finished flowering.
 Read on to learn more about cyclamen plant care.

 To find out just what conditions cyclamen need to make them last longer, 20 flowering plants were placed in New Hampshire homes.